thomasdavis/backbonetutorials/_posts/2011-10-10-organizing-backbone-using-modules.md

 </html>
 {% endhighlight %}

-p.
 You should most always end up with quite a light weight index file.
 You can serve this off your server and then the rest of your site off a CDN ensuring that everything that can be cached, will be.

-h4.
-What does the bootstrap look like?
+### What does the bootstrap look like?

-p.
 Our bootstrap file will be responsible for configuring Require.js and loading initially important dependencies.

 In the below example we configure Require.js to create shortcut alias to commonly used scripts such as jQuery, Underscore and Backbone.